lumoslabs/interstellar/README.md

 1. Set up your ENV variables (see .env.development for the ones that are needed)
 2. Set up a service account on your google play developer console that has access to the reviews.
 We're using ENV['STORAGE_KEYFILE_JSON'] to store the credentials
 3. docker build (this is configured for kubernetes, but it can be run anywhere that is docker friendly)
+4. Change up the deployment logic.
+It is currently suited for lumoslabs and their use of samson (an awesome zendesk project)

 ## Usage
 Once configured - run `ruby sender.rb`